actigraph/StudyAdminAPIDocumentation/sections/Uploads.md

 GET Upload Details
 ---

-Retrieve details of an upload by passing an Upload Int ID.
+Retrieve details of an upload by passing an Upload Id.

 **Request:**

-    GET /v1/UploadDetails/418
+    GET /v1/UploadDetails/{upload Id}

 **Response:**